turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 ### Areas of Focus

 Your project should provide some benefit to our greater community.
-It needs to be anchored to one of these social issues relevant to Colorado:

-* Homelessness
-* Education
-* The Environment
-* Urban Growth/Housing
+It needs to provide a solution for a social problem in your community.

 ### Outside Content

-Your application **must make good use of one external dataset or API from a public/non-profit non-partisan source such as:**
+Your application **must make good use of one external dataset or API**.
+Some examples include:

 * [Data.gov](https://www.data.gov/)
 * [Sunlight Foundation](http://sunlightfoundation.com/)